Her Campus Logo Her Campus Logo

 George Mason University '25

 Hi!
-My name is Elena and I'm a freshman at George Mason University.
-I'm a communications major and a member of the Honors College.
-I've been a member of the George Mason HerCampus chapter since Fall of 2021 and have been acting as a chapter leader since Fall of 2022.
+My name is Elena and I'm a senior at George Mason University.
+I'm a communications and creative writing major, as well as a member of the Honors College.
+I've been a member of the George Mason HerCampus chapter since Fall of 2021.